robmclarty/robmclarty.com/src/words/articles/2013/07/stripe_vs_paypal/stripe_vs_paypal.md

 >   put more thought into (and produce better documentation for) my
 >   opensource projects.
 Useless crap websites like Foursquare can come up
 >   with solid APIs, there's no excuse for a company that handles actual
->   money to be this janky.
+>   money to be this janky."
 >
 > — [stickfigure](http://news.ycombinator.com/item?id=3331556)